ogand-anton/PandoraExtension/README.md

 So, I decided to expand the small script into a Chrome extension.

 After that, I just kept adding functionality:
-* dedicated ad blocker to block ads, Google Analytics requests, tracking data and statistics, and anything else I did not like,
+* dedicated ad blocker to block ads, Google Analytics requests, tracking data and statistics, and anything else I did not like
 * automatically reloading the app if for some reason other than a manual pause it stops playing music